Sustainability Rocks 2025

 Our host

-Hosted by Claire Sturgess, Absolute Radio Rock DJ legendClaire started her radio career with the BBC in London.
+Claire Sturgess, Absolute Radio Rock DJ legendClaire started her radio career with the BBC in London.
 She presented the Radio 1 Rock Show at the height of the grunge era where she got to play Nirvana, Pearl Jam and Alice in Chains alongside rock stalwarts like Black Sabbath, Iron Maiden and Motörhead.
 Also at Radio 1 she presented the weekly overnight show, weekend breakfast and weekend lunchtime shows, and was part of the Sony Gold Award winning team who put together U2's Zoo Radio broadcasts, while accompanying the band on their Zooropa European tour.

 In 1997 she joined the launch team of alternative music station Xfm, presenting the afternoon show and later the award winning evening show.
 She remained at Xfm for over 10 years.
 She has also hosted daily shows on NME Radio.Claire's television career includes presenting Top of The Pops in the 90s, music show 'Inside Tracks' for BBC Three and the 'Metal Hammer Riot' for MTV2.
 She also wrote a monthly column for Metal Hammer magazine.